josdejong/mathjs/docs/reference/functions/random.md

 # Function random

-Return a random number between `min` and `max` using a uniform distribution.
+Return a random number larger or equal to `min` and smaller than `max` using a uniform distribution.

 ## Syntax